0xMAJIMAK/prisma-nextjs-jest-example/README.md

 ## Getting Started
 Run `yarn` to install all packages
 Run `yarn test:all` to run the test suites
+Run `yarn docker:down` after to bring the docker postgressql instance down

 Fix the faulty test case
-Un-comment the console.logs to find out more
+Un-comment the console.log to find out more

 ## Making schema changes
 Coming soon